Will de Havilland

-William Lee de Havilland (born 8 November 1994) is an English professional footballer who plays as a defender for club Maidenhead United.
+William Lee de Havilland (born 8 November 1994) is an English professional footballer who plays as a defender for club Hampton & Richmond Borough.

 De Havilland began his career with Millwall, never making a first-team appearance, and spending loan spells with non-league clubs Cambridge City and Histon.
 After leaving Millwall in 2014 he had a brief spell, also in non-league, with Bishop's Stortford, before returning to league football with Sheffield Wednesday.
 He left the club after two years, having not made a first-team appearance, and signed for Wycombe Wanderers where he made his professional debut.
 He spent loan spells at non-league Aldershot Town and Maidstone United.
 In June 2018 it was announced that he would sign a permanent contract with Maidstone United in July 2018.

 Career

 De Havilland began his career with Millwall, spending a loan spell with Cambridge City and two loan spells with Histon.
 After playing for Bishop's Stortford, he signed for Sheffield Wednesday in August 2014.
 He moved to Wycombe Wanderers in July 2016.
 He signed on loan for Aldershot Town in July 2017.
 He signed on loan for Maidstone United in February 2018.

 In May 2018 it was announced that he would not be retained by Wycombe following the end of the 2017–18 season.
 Later that month Maidstone United announced that De Havilland would re-sign for them.
 Maidstone United were relegated at the end of the 2018–19 season, and de Havilland had a relegation clause in his contract.
 He signed for Dover Athletic in June 2019.
 Following's Dover's decision to not play any more matches in the 2020–21 season, made in late January, and subsequent null and voiding of all results, on 5 May 2021 it was announced that de Havilland was out of contract and had left the club.

 On 1 July 2021 it was announced that he had joined Maidenhead United.
+Across five seasons, he scored eleven goals across 193 appearances before leaving at the end of the 2025-26 season.

+On 9 June 2026, Hampton & Richmond Borough announced that de Havilland had joined them upon the expiry of his contract with Maidenhead.